Easy Blueberry Biscuits

 - 1 teaspoon of lemon zest

-- 2 tablespoons fresh lemon juice
+- 2 tablespoons lemon juice

 Instructions

-- Carefully fold in frozen blueberries
+- Carefully fold in frozen blueberries1 cup Blueberries

 Made these Blueberry Bisquits this morning.
 Very simple and easy.
 I’m not a big fan of sugary glazes as I find them to overly sweet, so that being said as soon as the bisquits came out of the oven I brushed them generously with lemon butter and sprinkled a bit of sugar on top.
 Needless to say they were… ABSOLUTELY FANTASTIC!
 Thanks for the recipe.